FREE YOUR MIND

 The United States Declaration of Independence, which has been celebrated annually on July 4th since 1776, employs the term “Merciless Indian Savages.”
 Consequently, fictional literature and portrayals of Native Peoples as “Merciless Indian Savages” or “less than human” are prevalent in pop culture and throughout society today.

-While we have seen some positive social change, there is much work to be done to rid societies of racial hatred, false history, and misconceptions about Indigenous Peoples and people of color.
+While we have seen some positive social change, there is much work to be done to rid societies of fear, racial hatred, and misconceptions about Indigenous Peoples and people of color.

 Ann Coulter, a prominent American conservative political commentator, syndicated columnist, and media pundit, recently published a text on X stating, “We Didn’t Kill Enough Indians.”
-This text reflects an underlying sentiment that commemorates racist colonial attitudes and aligns with politicized attempts to sanitize history for America’s 250-year celebration of the signing of the United States Declaration of Independence.
+This text reflects an underlying sentiment that commemorates racist colonial attitudes and aligns with politicized attempts to erase the past to present for America’s July 4, 2026, celebration of the signing of the United States Declaration of Independence.

 Contact The White House | Contact The United States Congress